 Westport Ins.
 Corp. v.
 California Casualty Management Co., Case 3:16-cv-01246 (N.D.
 Calif.
 April 7, 2017) Represented insurer seeking equitable contribution against excess insurer of the Association of California School Administrators arising from $15.8 million paid to settle three school molestation claims.
 After addressing issues relating to lost policies, priority of “other insurance” provisions, and number of occurrences, the Court entered summary judgment and awarded equitable contribution of $2.6 million.

 National Surety Corp. v.
-First Specialty Insurance Corp., 2016 WL 7057503 (New Jersey Superior Court).
-Achieved summary judgment of primary insurer establishing that the insurer could use its limits to settle on behalf of one of two sets of Additional Insureds, and that doing so would extinguish the duty to continue defending the second set of Additional Insureds.
+First Specialty Insurance Corp., 2016 WL 7057503 (N.J.
+Super.
+Ct.) appeal dismissed A-001554-16T1 (N.J.
+Super.
+Ct.
+App.
+Div.
+May 1, 2017).
+Obtained summary judgment in favor of primary insurer establishing that the insurer could use its discretion to settle on behalf of one of two sets of Additional Insureds, and that doing so would extinguish the duty to defend all remaining insureds and Additional Insureds.

 Michigan Millers Mut.
 Ins.
 Co. v.
 Westport Insurance Corporation (f/k/a Employers Reins.
 Corp.), No. 1:14-cv-00151 (W.D.
 Mich.)
 Successfully represented reinsurer against its cedent regarding the allocation between multiple reinsurance treaties of $14 million in loss and claim expense arising from five underlying lawsuits.
 Issues involved examination of bad faith liability as between umbrella and primary claims handling.